neurodroid/stimfit/doc/sphinx/manual/event_extraction.rst

         **Fig. 22:** Event detection settings.

 In the dialog that will pop up (Fig. 22), you can set the threshold for the detection criterion.
 Since we want to extract some large and isolated events during this first pass, we set this to a high number, say 10, using the template scaling factor (Clemens and Bekkers, 1997).
 Click "OK" to start the event detection.
 When finished, press **F** to fit the whole trace to the window.
-The detected events will be marked by blue arrows in the upper part of the window, and blue circles will indicate the peak values of the detected events.
-With a threshold of 10, only two events are detected.
-Repeating the same procedure with a threshold of 4 will detect 33 events (Fig 23).
+The detected events will be marked by blue arrows in the upper part of the window, and blue circles will indicate the peak values of the detected events (Fig 23).

     .. figure:: images/events.png